SAP/backgrounds/README.md

 # Demo 🖥️

-Have a look how easy it is to create a customized background by drag and drop.
-This is only one demo shown, there are still many different variations possible to create a desired background.
+Have a look how easy it is to set a customized background.
+This is only one demo shown, there are still many different variations possible to create and set a desired background.

 ![BackgroundsBanner](https://github.com/SAP/backgrounds/blob/main/readme_images/Backgrounds_save_user_created_background.gif)